NicklasLallo/dotfiles/README.md

 ## Custom keybinds
 ### i3
-Mostly defauly keybindings I believe.
+Mostly defauly keybindings as to not confuse other i3 users.
 For more information check out the i3 config file.
+Here are some additions:
-+ `super + enter` - Launch Kitty running zsh
++ `super + enter` - Launch Kitty running tmux
 + `super + Shift + enter` - Launch Kitty running ranger
 + `super + d` - Launch Rofi
 + `super + hjkl` - Move focus with vim-keys